NLnetLabs/rpki-doc/source/routinator/running.rst

 ----------------

-You can check the RPKI origin validation status of a specific BGP announcement using the ``validate`` command and by supplying the ASN and prefix.
-In the example, we'll add the ``--noupdate`` or ``-n`` flag to ensure the repository is not updated before producing the result, but it is taken from the current cache.
+You can check the RPKI origin validation status of a specific BGP announcement using the ``validate`` subcommand and by supplying the ASN and prefix.
+A validation run will be started before returning the result, making sure you get the latest information.
+If you would like a result from the current cache, you can use the ``--noupdate`` or ``-n`` flag.

 .. code-block:: bash

-   routinator validate --noupdate --asn 12654 --prefix 93.175.147.0/24 Invalid
+   routinator validate --asn 12654 --prefix 93.175.147.0/24
+   Invalid

 A detailed analysis on the reasoning behind the validation is printed in  JSON format